Packing your cargo

 For example, any movement of the cargo within its own packaging during transit is likely to cause damage.
-So the tighter and more secure the packing, the less likelihood there will be of damage.
-We recommend you seek reliable advise on the type of packing requirements for your particular cargo.
+Therefore, the tighter and more secure the packing, the less likelihood there will be cargo damage.
+We recommend you seek reliable advice on the type of packing materials you may require for your cargo.

 Second, the boxes or containers should be secured to pallets with shrink-wrap & plastic strapping.
 Large items can be secured directly to pallets, assuring that they are adequately protected from damage.

-- Type of carrier - What are the various types of carriers to be used before the goods arrive at their foreign destination?
+• Type of carrier - What are the various types of carriers to be used before the goods arrive at their foreign destination?
 Usually, truck and ship are used.

-- Types of hazard - For each type of carrier, what hazards are the shipments likely to encounter?
+• Types of hazard - For each type of carrier, what hazards are the shipments likely to encounter?
 For ocean shipping, this would include the type of storage, loading and unloading facilities, route, time of year (summer, winter, monsoon, etc.) port reputation, etc.

-- Cost factors - As well as ensuring maximum protection for the goods being shipped, the exporter should minimize transportation costs by using lightweight, least bulky materials etc.
+• Cost factors - As well as ensuring maximum protection for the goods being shipped, the exporter should minimize transportation costs by using lightweight, least bulky materials etc.

 In some importing countries, import duties are based on the gross weight of the item, including the interior and exterior containers and packing material.
 An allowance for tariff purposes is given for "tare" (the difference between the gross and net weights) and so both weights should be shown on the commercial invoice.